eu-digital-identity-wallet/eudi-doc-testing-application/README.md

    Tags: @before_01, @before_02, @before_03 are used for technical reasons on automation tests and don't use them for execution.

-   Depending on which tests you want to run, you will include the corresponding tag in the local-execution.cmd or local-execution-mac.sh
+   Depending on which tests you want to run, you will include the corresponding tag in the local-execution.cmd or local-execution-mac.sh file.

-6. After the execution the github actions are running and you can find them [here](https://github.com/eu-digital-identity-wallet/eudi-doc-testing-application-internal/actions).
+5. Run the tests:
+   In order to run the tests open the terminal and run `cd ./src/test/java/eu/europa/eudi/utils/factory`.
+After you navigate to the correct directory, run the command "javac ReadmeManager.java" and "java ReadmeManager".

 7. After the execution a report will be created and can be open by opening the index.html file in the path ./target/site/reports/index.html.
-Or you can find the report on github actions section, clicking the latest workflow and there you can find the report and download it.

    Note: Serenity Report is the same for both manual and automated tests, with clear distinctions among them if both types are present.
 The test results include comprehensive insights such as Passed/Failed test cases, specific test steps involved and any other critical information.

+6. If you want to run android tests from github actions automatically, you can do it from [here](https://github.com/eu-digital-identity-wallet/eudi-doc-testing-application-internal/actions).
+Click the flow you would like to run, either automated or manual.
+For automated tests, click the one named "automation_with_emulator - Standard", and for executing manual tests, click on the "Manual Workflow".
+Click the three dots on the right side and then click "View workflow file".
+On the redirected page, click on "Re-run all jobs" tab.
+The workflow will run, and a report will be generated.

+## Exporting Logs

+After running the automated tests, a new file will be created with the logs of the app.
+For example, if you run test cases on the feature file located at ./src/test/resources/features/android/regressionTests/viewPID.feature file, then a new file will be created at ./src/test/resources/features/android/regressionTests/logs/viewPID.txt with the same name as the feature file.
+Double-click this file to view the logs.

 ## Bug Reporting

 The list of reported bugs can be found [here](https://github.com/eu-digital-identity-wallet/eudi-doc-testing-application-internal/issues).

 The aforementioned link is also included in a feature file named bugReport.feature (which can be found [here](https://github.com/eu-digital-identity-wallet/eudi-doc-testing-application-internal/blob/develop/src/test/resources/features/bugReport.feature)), in order to be used by the Serenity Report.

 When opening bugs on GitHub (as issues), the following format is proposed.

 ### Bug Report Format